Alexander Zinoviev: Childhood and youth

-Alexander Alexandrovich Zinoviev was born in the village of Pakhtino in the Chukhlomsky District of Kostroma Province in the Russian Soviet Federative Socialist Republic (now the Chukhlomsky District of the Kostroma Oblast).
+Alexander Alexandrovich Zinoviev was born in the village of Pakhtino in the Chukhlomskoy Uyezd of Kostroma Governorate in the Russian Soviet Federative Socialist Republic (now the Chukhlomsky District of the Kostroma Oblast).
 He was the sixth child of Alexander Yakovlevich Zinoviev, a worker, and Apollinaria Vasilyevna (born Smirnova).
-The ancestors of Zinoviev, first mentioned in mid-18th century documents, were state peasants.
+The ancestors of Zinoviev, first mentioned in mid-18th-century documents, were state peasants.
 Zinoviev's father spent most of his time working in Moscow while living in the countryside.
 This gave him a Moscow residence permit, which probably saved his family from reprisals during the time of dekulakization.
 Before the revolution, Alexander Yakovlevich was an artist who decorated churches and painted icons, later expanding into finishing work and stencilling.
 Zinoviev somewhat disdainfully dismissed his father's profession as "painter."
 Alexander Yakovlevich had a keen interest in art.
-He provided his children with art supplies, illustrated magazines, and books.
+He provided his children with art supplies, illustrated magazines and books.
 Zinoviev's mother came from a wealthy family who owned property in Saint Petersburg.
 The Zinovievs, whose house stood in the center of the village, were respected in the district and often hosted guests.
 Biographers highlight the role of the mother in shaping Alexander's personality: Zinoviev recalled with love and respect her worldly wisdom and religious convictions, which determined the rules of behavior in the house.
 The family, however, was not religious.
 His father was a non-believer; his mother, although a believer, was indifferent to Church rites.
 From childhood, Alexander became a staunch atheist, looking all his life upon Orthodoxy, the church and its clergy with disgust.
 He considered atheism the only scientific component of Soviet Marxism.